Autism & Meltdowns

 Why are some people prone to meltdowns?

-These characteristics are often descriptive of people with sensory processing and autism spectrum disorders, so it’s not surprising that meltdowns are common amongst these groups.
+Since these characteristics are often descriptive of people with sensory processing and autism spectrum disorders, it’s not surprising that meltdowns are common amongst these groups.
 In addition, children are usually more susceptible to meltdowns than adults because they have less control over their emotions and environment.

 If anybody can have one, how come most people don’t?